IMQS/httpbridge/README.md

 scenario is a POST request that includes a small body.
 Instead of acting on the first frame, you instead wait for the last frame, and send a response on that.
 The IsLast flag on a frame tells you whether this is the last frame for a request.
 It is common for IsFirst and IsLast to both be set on a frame, if the entire request consists of just one frame (or if the server has buffered up the request for you).

-There is also one other flag: IsAborted.
-This tells you that the client has disconnected this request, so you should abandon whatever work you were busy doing with this request.
-You must not send a response to an aborted request.
-For all other requests, you must send a response.
+Unless a stream has been aborted, you must send a response for every request.

 #### Sending a response
 Most responses are sent with a single Response object, which includes the entire body of the response.
 However, there are cases where it makes sense to split the response into multiple frames (for example a file download).
-In order to send a response over multiple frames, make sure that the initial Response has a Content-Length header field set.
-Thereafter, use Backend.SendBodyPart() repeatedly to stream out the rest of the response body.
-Or equivalently, use Response::MakeBodyPart() and send that Response object.
+In order to send a response over multiple frames, set the Content-Length header field (you can use Response::AddHeader_ContentLength to do this).
+If you don't know the size of the response, then set the Content-Length to -1.
+This signals to the server that this is a chunked response.
-When the last byte has been sent, the request object will be deleted.
-An implication of this mechanism is that you cannot stream a result without specifying it's size up front (via the Content-Length header).
+To send body frames, call Backend.SendBodyPart() repeatedly, until the last frame is sent.
+You can also use Response::MakeBodyPart().
+When sending your final frame, you must set the last parameter "isFinal = true", when calling SendBodyPart or MakeBodyPart.

 #### Threads
 You must poll Backend from a single thread.
 The same thread that calls Connect() must also call Recv().
 This is merely a sanity check, but httpbridge will panic if this is violated.
 The intended threading model is that you create as many worker threads as you need, and you farm requests out to them.
 As soon as a worker thread is finished with a request, it calls Backend->Send(), or the equivalent Response->Send().
-However, you don't need to run multiple threads - it is perfectly fine to run just one thread.
+You don't need to run multiple threads, but it is better to have a dedicated thread that is calling Recv() continually, so that you can be informed by the backend of control frames (ie Pause, Resume, Abort).

 The functions on Backend that deal with a request/response are all callable from multiple threads.
 The exact list of functions that are safe to call from multiple threads is: